 RELEVANT PAST PERFORMANCE

-The Offeror shall provide no more than three contracts for similar services, to be evaluated as relevant past performance.
+The Offeror shall provide no more than three contracts which are active or have been completed during the past five years, prior to the closing date of this solicitation for similar services, to be evaluated as relevant past performance.
 If the Offeror is a new business entity, subsidiary, teaming arrangement (Limited Liability Corporation (LLC) or Joint Venture (JV)), or an affiliated entity of the Offeror; then the Offeror shall provide no more than three (3) contracts for each of the member organizations making up the Offeror’s business unit (e.g., two team members join together to form a JV then each member of the JV shall provide no more than three contracts, for a total of six in this example, and submit those for consideration).
 In addition to the three contracts submitted for the Offeror organization, the Offeror shall provide no more than three contracts for similar services that are active or have been completed during the past five years, prior to the closing date of this solicitation, for each major or critical subcontractor proposed to perform under any of the Contract Line Items (CLINs) or expected to perform on the CLINs of this contract (e.g. prime contractor shall have up to three contracts identified relevant to the work it plans to perform, major or critical subcontractor A shall have up to three contracts identified relevant to the work it plans to perform, major or critical subcontractor B shall have up to three contracts identified relevant to the work it plans to perform for a total of (including the Offeror’s) not more than nine contracts identified for this example.)

 The Offeror and all major or critical subcontractors shall describe their past performance in performing relevant work (similar in size, scope, and complexity) to that described in the PWS.
 Relevant past performance shall be similar in size (dollar value or staffing levels, and contract duration), scope (type and nature of work), and complexity (risk) to the work described in the PWS (all three must be similar in order to be considered relevant).
 The Offeror shall include a rationale of how they determined each referenced contract to be similar in size, scope, and complexity.
 To be considered recent past performance the contract shall either be currently active or completed within the past five years, from the closing date of this solicitation.
 The Offeror and all major or critical subcontractors bear the burden of demonstrating the relevancy of their past performance information.

 The Offeror and all major or critical subcontractors shall provide Exhibits C, D, and E for each contract or project cited, to the appropriate point of contact for that contract or project.
 The reference point of contact for each contract or project should complete and submit the Past Performance Questionnaire (Exhibit D) (completed by the reference point-of-contact) directly to the Contracting Officer identified in the Past Performance Information Questionnaire cover letter, prior to the closing date of the RFP.
+The Past Performance Questionnaire (Exhibit D) may also be emailed to the Contract Specialist at Jason.efaw@netl.doe.gov.
 Past Performance Questionnaires (completed by the reference point-of-contact) not submitted in this manner may not be considered.
 The contract or project information provided to the point of contact for completion of the questionnaire must be sufficient to enable cross-referencing of the Past Performance Reference Information Forms and the returned questionnaires.